nori-parelius/noriparelius/content/post/how-i-became-carnivore.md

 tags = ["Food", "About me"]
 draft = false
 featured_image = "/img/featured_carnivore.jpg"
+f_alt = "A close up of a raw steak"
 +++

 I don’t eat a “varied and balanced diet” anymore.
 I don’t do five a day.
 There is no rainbow on my plate.
 And no holy (whole)  grains.
 Zero fibre,  actually.
 On the other hand, I eat lots of saturated fat, cholesterol and salt.